 43 days.
 That's all the time there was to build a new school of photography once the lease was signed in 2005.
 What happened next has for 12 years defined SPAO as a unique place, one where the School's very history teaches students about their potential to be resourceful, and how they can face even insurmountable challenges.
 In 2005, with only weeks until the first semester, Michael Tardioli and founding co-director Khalia Scott found a space for SPAO in the Byward Market; the first year of students put down their cameras and helped to build the school, painting and putting up drywall in spaces that would soon be their classrooms.
 It's this sense of DIY commitment to craft and form that, for more than a decade, has allowed the School to develop a unique identity as that tiny, tenacious place that focuses on photography as art.

 From SPAO's very inception, it has been literally and figuratively built by the community.
 Now, on the brink of an imposing but irresistible new beginning, we can only continue to flourish with the support of our community.
 We are thrilled to be facing this challenge, the biggest project in the School's history.
-To achieve our dream of molding generations of photographic artists, we need the generous support of people who believe in social value of art, who believe in the power of art to inform, enlighten, to change us as individuals, and to help us understand the world around us in many ways.
+To achieve our dream of moulding generations of photographic artists we need the generous support of people who believe in social value of art, who believe in the power of photography, to inform, to enlighten, to change us as individuals, and to help us understand the world around us in many ways.
 Good things happen when good people work together, and we invite you to become a part of all that we are doing.
 This is our first public fundraising campaign, and we are inviting you to be part of it.

 There is a place for donors at all levels to support SPAO, and to help shape the future of photography locally, nationally, and internationally.